Azure-Samples/cognitive-services-speech-sdk/scenarios/javascript/node/language-learning/README.md

 * Run `node pronunciationAssessmentFromMicrophone.js`
 * Once you see the 'Listening for speech' message, you can speak into the mic
 * You should see the final response after you have seen the 'buffer of speech received' message.

+## Support

+If you have a problem or are missing a feature, please have a look at our [support page](https://docs.microsoft.com/azure/cognitive-services/speech-service/support).

 ## References